cltl/Reddit_topic/README.md

 # The Constant in HATE: Analyzing Toxicity in Reddit across Topics and Languages
-This repo contains code and data for the paper - "The Constant in HATE: Analyzing Toxicity in Reddit across Topics and Languages "
+This repo contains the code for collecting the data analyzed in our paper - "The Constant in HATE: Analyzing Toxicity in Reddit across Topics and Languages "